 More information on Council’s investigation and hearing costs policy can be found here.

-If a licensee disagrees with an intended decision of Council, the licensee can request a hearing before Council on the matter.
+If a licensee or former licensee disagrees with an intended decision of Council, the licensee can request a hearing before Council on the matter.
 Final decisions of Council can be appealed to the Financial Services Tribunal within a strict timeline subject to any appeal application fees of the tribunal.

 More information about the tribunal can be found here.

-If an insurance licensee disagrees with an intended decision of Council (or immediate action taken by Council), a hearing can be requested within a specific timeline.
+If an insurance licensee or former licensee disagrees with an intended decision of Council (or immediate action taken by Council), a hearing can be requested within 14 days of the licensee's receipt of the Insurance Council's written notice of intended decision.

 Council is required to hold a hearing within a reasonable period of time and hearings are open to the public unless exceptional circumstances exist.
-Hearings are usually held at Council’s office.
+Hearings are usually held at the Insurance Council’s offices in Vancouver; however, they may be conducted elsewhere in the province or virtually, at the discretion of the Insurance Council.

 No, there is no cost to request a hearing.
 However, licensees are responsible for their own hearing related costs, such as legal fees if they choose to be represented by legal counsel.